Wlodarski/DR-Altimeter/README.md

 # DR-Altimeter
 **Altitude '[Dead Reckoning](https://en.wikipedia.org/wiki/Dead_reckoning)' for Casio Triple Sensor v.3**

 _DR-Altimeter_ predicts how much the indicated altitude will deviate due to changing weather in the vicinity of a [Wunderground.com](http://wunderground.com) station.
-By substracting the predicted altitude change, to remove its influence, one can greatly improve the accuracy of the _Casio Pro Trek_ wristwatch altimeter.
+By subtracting the predicted altitude change, to remove its influence, one can greatly improve the accuracy of the _Casio Pro Trek_ wristwatch altimeter.
 Depending on the accuracy of the weather forecast, the indicated altitude can follow true altitude well within a ± 5 meters error margin.

 #### Some features